 The concept is straight-forward, but there are a couple of pitfalls to avoid.
 The main thing, boil your eggs properly.
 This is so you don't ended up with dreaded grey yolks.
 An ice bath after boiling is your friend here.
 Cool, peel, halve, make a beautiful filling from the yolks, and you're on the home stretch.

 The Best Filling

 It's all about getting the flavor and texture right here, and I use a little trick.
 The filling is mixed, mashed, and fluffed into a light herb-flecked dollop.
 Toasted almonds add the crunch, chive flowers bring the pretty.
-They're not technically deviled, as there is no paprika or mustard in this version, but you can always tweak the filling to your liking with either.
+They're not technically deviled, as there is no paprika or mustard in this version, but you can always tweak the filling to your liking with a few pinches of either.

 Deviled Eggs Recipe

 - 1 tablespoon dill seed

 - 1 dozen eggs